 Food Lifeline reviews applications for agency partnerships twice a year.
 However, due to the COVID-19 response, this process will likely be put on hold.

-If you are interested in becoming a new Food Lifeline partner agency, please click here to join our mailing list and be notified with an application at the beginning of the next open period.
+If you are interested in becoming a new Food Lifeline partner agency, please click here to sign our partner interest form.

 If you are an existing Food Lifeline partner agency interested in applying for additional program partnerships, please click here to join our mailing list.